sonatype/nxrm3-ha-repository/README.md

              passwordAlias: nxrm-db-password
              host: host
              hostAlias: nxrm-db-host`
-        * Update the `secret.aws.rds.arn` to your Secret Manager ARN containing database credentials
+        * Update the `secret.aws.rds.arn` to your Secret Manager ARN containing database credentials.
   * Initial Nexus Repository Admin Password
-    * Store initial Nexus repository Admin password in AWS Secrets Manager
+    * Store initial Nexus repository Admin password in AWS Secrets Manager.
-    * Set the `secret.nexusAdmin.name` to the key you used in secrets manager
+    * Set the `secret.nexusAdmin.name` to the key you used in Secrets Manager.
-    * Set the `secret.nexusAdmin.alias` to the alias you would like the helm chart to use
+    * Set the `secret.nexusAdmin.alias` to the alias you would like the helm chart to use.
-    * Update the `secret.aws.adminpassword.arn` to your Secret Manager ARN containing initial admin password
+    * Update the `secret.aws.adminpassword.arn` to your Secret Manager ARN containing initial admin password.
-  * License:
+  * License
-    * Store your Nexus Repository Pro license in AWS Secrets Manager
+    * Store your Nexus Repository Pro license in AWS Secrets Manager.
-    * Update the `secret.aws.license.arn` to your Secret Manager ARN containing your Nexus Repository Pro license
+    * Update the `secret.aws.license.arn` to your Secret Manager ARN containing your Nexus Repository Pro license.

 ### Azure